 The following is a story that my father used to tell my siblings and me when we were children:

-A man once came to a scholar and said to him, “More than anything, I want to have a dream of the Prophet Muhammad (PBUH).
+A man once came to a scholar and said to him, “More than anything, I want to have a dream about the Prophet Muhammad (PBUH).
 How can I do this?”

 The scholar thought for a moment, then told him, “Go home and eat a big dinner of extremely salty fish.
 Add as much salt as you can to your dish, but do not drink a single sip of water for the rest of the day.”